-Representing one of the fastest-growing applications of professional psychology, business psychologists work with organizations to leverage the impact that an understanding of human behavior can have on overall organizational effectiveness.
-Graduates of The Chicago School's Consulting Track within the Business Psychology doctoral program learn to apply the principles of business psychology in consulting environments, helping to improve individual, group, and organizational functioning in a variety of settings.
-Students emerge from the program with the skills and strategies necessary to assume high-level responsibilities in today's global business environment.
-It is ideal for business professionals who want to maximize their career potential.
-Students benefit from flexible scheduling options that meet the needs of working professionals; courses are taken online with three residency weekends on campus in Chicago attended during the three years of the program.
+Representing one of the fastest-growing applications of professional psychology, business psychologists work with organizations to leverage the impact that human factors have on overall organizational effectiveness.
+Students in The Chicago School’s Consulting Track within the Business Psychology doctoral program learn to apply the principles of business psychology in consulting environments, helping to improve individual, group, and organizational functioning in multiple settings.
+The program prepares students to assume high-level responsibilities in today's global, multicultural business environment.

-This post-master’s degree curriculum integrates industrial and organizational psychology, clinical psychology, and business coursework, culminating with a dissertation —providing students with advanced knowledge of theory as well as the business acumen needed to effectively assess an organization’s environment —including market conditions, competitive position and options, corporate strategies, stakeholders, organization design and operations.
-Students are also trained to appropriately advise the organization on major business initiatives, including rightsizings, mergers and acquisitions, strategic repositioning, project management, change consultation, and executive succession planning.
-The program combines strategic thinking and psychological theory, as well as leadership and best business practices, to help graduates be more effective in their roles as leaders/consultants and researchers.
+The curriculum integrates industrial and organizational psychology, clinical psychology, and business coursework, providing students with advanced consulting skills.
+Graduates emerge with the business acumen needed to effectively assess an organization’s environment, including market conditions, competitive position and options, corporate strategies, stakeholders, organization design and operations, and to appropriately advise the organization on major business initiatives—including right-sizings, mergers and acquisitions, strategic repositioning, project management, change consultation, and executive succession planning.
+The program combines strategic thinking and psychological theory, as well as leadership and best business practices to help graduates be more effective in their roles as leaders, consultants, and researchers.

 Business and Financial Literacy